background bubble helix decoration

 There are various factors that influence the action of corrosive wear in industrial applications.
 These variables include:

-• Environment: Considerably the most influential factor in the speed at which corrosive wear can occur would be the operating environment.
-Chemical composition, temperature, and humidity can greatly affect the rate of chemical attack, influencing the extent of corrosive wear.
+Considerably the most influential factor in the speed at which wear by corrosion can occur would be the operating environment.
+Chemical composition, temperature, and humidity can greatly affect the rate of chemical attack, influencing the extent of wear.

 Armoloy offers multiple metal surface treatments with varying levels of protection from the common causes of wear by corrosion.
 Offering both broad-spectrum and industry-specific applications, our protective metallic coatings add significant value through increased performance and decreased revenue losses from unplanned maintenance and downtime.